Demi-urge/menace_sandbox/docs/connectivity.md

 ## Database Router

 Bots should interact with data through `DBRouter`.
-The router decides whether tables reside in the local or shared SQLite database and returns a connection via :meth:`get_connection`.
-The legacy `database_router` module has been removed; import `DBRouter` from `db_router` instead:
+The router decides whether tables reside in the local or shared SQLite database and returns a ``LoggedConnection`` via :meth:`get_connection`.
+These wrappers automatically log the number of rows read or written for each statement.
+The legacy `database_router` module has been removed; import `DBRouter` from `db_router`
+instead:

 ```python
 from menace.db_router import DBRouter